oluwaseunadenuga/grc_project/README.md

 2. Behavioural Analytics: Leverage analytics to detect anomalies indicative of APT-style attacks.

 ## CONCLUSION AND RECOMMENDATIONS
 APT34’s sophisticated tactics and nation-state backing make them a persistent and formidable threat.
-The client should:
+The client should: ** Implement the recommended defence strategies to strengthen their security posture
-- ** Implement the recommended defence strategies to strengthen their security posture Regularly update and test their defences based on emerging threat intelligence:**
+Regularly update and test their defences based on emerging threat intelligence:**
--**Foster a culture of security awareness among employees to reduce human error:**
+Foster a culture of security awareness among employees to reduce human error:**
-  -**By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threatsarget Top Wastage Causes:**
+**By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threatsarget Top Wastage Causes:**

 ## THANK YOU